Fast Ewald summation for electrostatic potentials with arbitrary periodicity: Numerical results

 \section{Numerical results}

-Here, we provide numerical results for computing the Fourier space part of the electrostatic potential in \eqref{eq:fourier_space_ewald} using the Spectral Ewald method with Gaussian and BM window functions.
-In this section, we compute the relative rms error.
-All experiments in this work are performed with a single core on a machine with Intel Core i7-3770 CPU which runs on 3.40 GHz with 8 GB of memory.
-The unified Spectral Ewald code is publicly available online \cite{se_github}.
-The core routines are written in C and are dynamically linked and called through a MATLAB MEX interface.
-Moreover, the package is built with the GNU C Compiler at version 5.4.0.
+Here, we provide numerical results of three kinds: (i) a comparison between the new PKB window function and the classical Gaussian window in the SE method, (ii) force computation with the SE method, and (iii) a comparison with the FMM.
+In all cases, we measure the relative rms error, either in the full electrostatic potential~\eqref{eq:potential_split} or in the Fourier-space part~\eqref{eq:fourier_space_ewald}.
+All experiments are performed on a single core of a machine with an Intel Core i7-8700 CPU which runs at 4.6~GHz with 32~GB of memory.
+Unless otherwise stated, parameters are selected according to section~\ref{sec:params}.

+The unified Spectral Ewald code will soon be available online\cite{se_github}.
+The core routines are written in C and dynamically linked and called through a \matlab\ MEX interface.
+Fourier transforms are computed using \matlab's \texttt{fft}, which is based on the FFTW library \cite{Frigo1998}.
+The Spectral Ewald package was built with the GNU C compiler, version 5.4.0.
+The implementation also allows for simulation of systems with non-cubic box shapes.